 Candidates for undergraduate membership must have completed a minimum of two upper division courses (meaning 100 level or above) in literature, rhetoric studies, or creative writing.
 Students in the Honors Program who have taken an upper division elective with an English faculty member may count that course as part of their two courses.
 The candidate must have a minimum of a 3.0 overall GPA and have earned nothing lower than a “B” in all upper division English courses.
 Eligible candidates may not have any outstanding incomplete courses (“I” grade) on their transcripts.

 Candidates for graduate membership must be enrolled in a graduate program in English, or one of its specializations, have completed six credits of graduate work or the equivalent, and have a minimum grade point average of 3.3 on a 4.0 scale.
 To be eligible, graduate students must also clear any incomplete (“I” grade) courses on their transcripts.

 Watch the English Department blog (The Longest Island) for announcements of upcoming chapter events, including the next member induction ceremony.

-For more information, contact the faculty sponsor, firstname.lastname@example.org.
+For more information, contact Raul Molina, Model UN Club faculty adviser, at firstname.lastname@example.org.